We have several stages after submission of proposals to help make the conference the best it can be.

 We encourage everyone to get involved in reviewing as well, even if you haven’t been to SPA Software in Practice before - the basis is whether you would like to attend the session or think it would be valuable.

-The programme meeting will be on 24th March 2019 in Central London.
+The programme meeting will be on dates TBC in Central London.
 The exact timing and venue will be announced closer to the time.
 If you would like to be involved in the programme meeting, please contact us.

 At this stage, submissions are still anonymous.
 We lay out cards with all the sessions and their scores, and formulate a draft programme.
 High scores are not the only thing we look at, as we want the programme to be as varied and balanced as possible, so we might not want four sessions on Node.js, for example.
 Those present are also given the opportunity to advocate for particular sessions, for example if it has received average reviews but they feel it would complement other sessions at the conference.